-Bugs can be filed at our bug tracker, which is hosted on Launchpad.
-If you’ve got a problem with how your Linux distribution packages QEMU, use the bug tracker from your distro instead.
+Bugs can be filed at our bug tracker, which is hosted on GitLab.
+Note: If you’ve got a problem with how your Linux distribution packages QEMU, please use the bug tracker from your distro instead.

 When submitting a bug report, please try to do the following: